youyanggu/covid19_projections/README.md

 Our COVID-19 prediction model has an underlying simulator that simulates the COVID-19 epidemic in a given region.
 The parameters of the simulator are then learned using machine learning techniques that attempts to minimize the error between the projected outputs and the actual results.
 After some additional cross-validation techniques to minimize overfitting, we use the learned parameters to simulate the future and make projections.

 The **only** COVID-19 data we use to make these projections is the daily death total provided by [The Covid Tracking Project](https://covidtracking.com/) (for US projections) and [Johns Hopkins CSSE](https://github.com/CSSEGISandData/COVID-19) (for international projections).
+The raw files can be found [on GitHub](https://github.com/youyanggu/covid19_projections/tree/master/data).

 Every day, raw daily projections for all 50 US states and select international countries will be uploaded [here](https://github.com/youyanggu/covid19_projections/tree/master/projections).
 Because the model factors in new data data, it will be more accurate over time.
 You can also view the projections in a chart format below (currently US states only).